6monthslater/6monthslater/scraper/analyzer/README.md

 # Analyzer
 The analyzer module is responsible with parsing scraped reviews for time-sensitive and issue-relevant product data to generate actionable reports.
-It receives reviews from the scraper and its reports are submitted to our database.
+It receives reviews from the Scraper and its reports are submitted to our database.

 ## Overview
 ### Main Libraries